Top 10 Plants for East-Facing Windows (with Pictures)

 Hoya plant

-They prefer bright indirect light for 6 hours daily.
-Therefore, place your hoya plant 5 feet away from the east-facing window.
+The Hoya plant prefers at least 6 hours of bright indirect light.
+Ideally, place your hoya plant 5 feet away from an east-facing window.

 Watering Water once every week during spring, then reduce the quantity during winter.

-FertilizerFeed your plant once a month from spring till early fall.
+FertilizerFeed once a month from spring till early fall.

 Maranta